-We consider three bosons are trapped in a piston with the initial length $\lambda_0=1$, constant stretching speed $v=0.4$, and final length $\lambda_\tau=2$.
-We calculate the matrix elements of $\Lambda$ based on Eq. (\ref{eq12}) and obtain a $5\times5$ dimensional near-unitary matrix $\Lambda_{5}$ (the fidelity of $\Lambda_{5}$ to a unitary matrix is $\mathcal{F}=0.9992$).
-The calculated result of matrix $\Lambda_{5}$ is given by \begin{widetext} \end{widetext}
+We consider three bosons are trapped in a box with the initial length $\lambda_0=1$, the stretching speed $v=0.4$, the final length $\lambda_\tau=2$, and the temperature $\beta=0.1$.
+We numerically calculate the matrix elements of $\Lambda$ based on Eq. (\ref{A5}) and obtain a $5\times5$ dimensional near-unitary matrix $\Lambda_{5}$ with a unitary fidelity $\mathcal{F}=0.9992$ (see Appendix \ref{AppendixB}).
 We decompose the matrix $\Lambda_{5}$ into the product of a diagonal matrix $D$ and a series of elimination matrices $T_{a,a+1}$ based on Gaussian elimination method \cite{Clements}.
-The result of decomposition result is written as
+The result of the decomposition is expressed as